Qubitdyne/styles/temp/NOTES.md

 - **Statute and rule placeholders.** `tex-statute` (ll.
 318–338), `tex-admin-code` (ll.
 349–382), and `municipal-code` (ll.
 421–435) lack the `choose` scaffolding used above, so subsequent notes currently rerun the full form instead of a Greenbook-compliant short string.
 This confirms the outstanding TODO to add dedicated short-form macros for chapters 10–13 (pp. 42–65).

 ### Requirement matrix alignment audit (2025-11-03)
-- **Cases.** Existing `legal-case-*` macros satisfy the matrix expectations for first, short, and cross-reference outputs, but `cross-reference-cue` presently ignores the jurisdiction test promised in the matrix narrative.
-To honor the “See” vs. “See also” split, the helper must ingest `jurisdiction` alongside the optional `note` override.
+- **Cases.** Existing `legal-case-*` macros satisfy the matrix expectations for first, short, and cross-reference outputs. `cross-reference-cue` now evaluates `jurisdiction` so Texas authorities default to “See” while out-of-state items emit “See also,” aligning with the Chapter 1 prefatory signal guidance (p.
+4) and exercised by `tests.json` fixtures `case_tex_cross`/`case_nontex_cross`.
 - **Texas statutes and codes.** The matrix calls for `tex-statute-first`/`short`/`cross-reference` variants keyed to Greenbook chs.
 10–12 (pp. 42–60), yet only the base `tex-statute` macro exists today.
 Mandatory variables (`container-title`, `section`, `note` for publisher/date) cannot map to the short-form column, leaving fixtures `stat_govt_code`, `stat_penal_code`, and `stat_rev_civ` unable to express the condensed form.
 - **Administrative materials.** `tex-admin-code` (ll.
 349–382) always prints the issued year and optional `note`, contradicting the matrix requirement that short forms drop the year (ch.
 16 at 76–84).
 No `tex-admin-code-short` exists to separate the behaviors, and fixture `tac_rule` therefore repeats the full cite on subsequent notes.
 - **Court rules.** There is no `rule-core` helper in the edition file, so procedural (`rule_civp`, `rule_appellate`) and evidentiary (`rule_evidence`) fixtures also rerun the long form contrary to ch.
 13 (pp. 61–65).